SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 # Comments/feedback on the lab and lab document itself

 - The directions and steps for this assignment were detailed and self-explanatory, making them easy to follow after reading.
-- This lab provided valuable insight into properly identifying and documenting defects.
+- The lab exercise provided valuable insight into properly identifying and documenting defects.
 - Testing the ATM system in different ways showed how bugs can appear in unexpected places